 Before the second night overtook the day at the Men’s Central Jail, I was released from the facility, and was subsequently ordered to show up to court a few months later when the paperwork was filed.

-One year later in 2012, with the help of a public defender I ‘took a deal’ at Pasadena Central Courthouse which dismissed the battery count, and pleaded no contest to two other charges.
-I also accepted 15 days of community labor, as well as 26 classes of Anger Management for the case, all of which I completed and paid for out of my own pocket.
+One year later, in 2012, with the help of a public defender I ‘took a deal’ at Pasadena Central Courthouse which dismissed the battery count, and pleaded no contest to two other charges.
+I also accepted 15 days of community labor, 26 classes of Anger Management for the case, and restitution fees, all of which I’d have to complete and pay for out of my own pocket.

 I never again saw the officer who made the charge against me, but the emotional and financial burden that resulted from the encounter with him and his partner is one that hurls in my memory, and which is still difficult for me to recount.